brandonchinn178/db_connector/README.md

 ### Usage

-The SocketConnector can be used as a regular object or as a context manager.
+The SocketConnector is used as a regular Python object.

 ```
 from servconn import SocketConnector